sajmoni/setup-ts-project/README.md

-# create-ts-project
+# setup-ts-project

-> Setup everything you need for a web / node project
+> Setup everything you need for a TypeScript project

 ## :sparkles: Features